mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 ### Push Notification

-`channel_id` is the ID of push notification channel that we created earlier in [channel configuration](3_channel%20configuration.md).
-`title` and `body` are the title and body of the notification which can have placeholders variable to bind the data.
-`image_url` is the url to the image which will be shown in the mobile notification.
+The `channel_id` is the ID of the push notification channel that we created earlier in [Channel Configuration](3_channel%20configuration.md) section.
+The `title` and `body` fields can also contain placeholders to inject dynamic data at runtime, and the `image_url` allows you to display an image in the mobile notification.

 ```json
 {